 - Broadening our internship program to include students in disciplines beyond geoscience.

-I am collaborating with the Wisconsin Society of Science Teachers to bring geoscience content lectures and field trips to their annual meetings.
-This year the meeting is in Appleton and a field trip is planned to the Bencarrie Quarry (home of Quarry Quest).
+I am also collaborating with the Wisconsin Society of Science Teachers to bring geoscience content lectures and field trips to their annual meetings.

 - Rawling, J.E., III, Rowley, R., Gultch, B., McCartney, M.C., and Attig, J.W., 2013, Devil’s Lake fieldtrips rebooted: Mixing tradition and technology: Geological Society of America North-Central Section, 47th Annual Meeting (2-3 May 2013) Paper No. 35-3

 - McCartney, M.C., Greer, B.A., and Shefchek, J.E., 2000, River sediment remediation at the Alliant Energy former MGP site in Baraboo, WI: 37th Annual AIPG National Meeting, October 10–14, 2000 Milwaukee, Wisconsin [Conference Proceedings].